Dado (painter): Painting and drawing

 Dado's painting and drawing activities extended across almost six decades.
 His paintings are mainly oil painting on linen but he also used acrylic paint and wood or even metal plates as supports.

 Though his creative world is highly recognizable, his style and painting technique evolved along the years.
 While painting, he conducted a permanent search for the essence of energy, progressively abandoning details and fine techniques in favour of more colourful and dynamic compositions.

 An illustration of this evolution can be seen in large paintings such as Les Limbes or Le Massacre des Innocents (1958–1959), La Grande Ferme.
 Hommage à Bernard Réquichot (1962–1963), Le Diptyque d'Hérouval (1975–1976) and L'École de Prescillia (2001–2002), in the collections of the Centre Pompidou, Musée national d'art moderne, Paris.

 From the 1990s, Dado also involved himself in several ambitious fresco projects.
 The four most noticeable achievements are a blockhaus in Fécamp (Normandy), the embassy of the IVth International in Montjavoult (near Hérouval), a set of frescos in a former vine industry building in Domaine des Orpellières, Hérault and a Last Judgment fresco in the former chapel of a leper colony in the town of Gisors, Eure.

 Drawing had been present in Dado's creative means of expression since his beginnings.
 The artist initially used pencils and India ink.
 He also resorted to mixed techniques using gouache, pencils and India ink, realising impressive collages.

 Engravings

 Dado realised his first engraving (a dry-point) in 1966 in Georges Visat's workshop.
 He was also interested in lithography.
 Dado started exploring the techniques of engraving (copper-plate engraving and etching) with the help of Alain Controu in Normandy in 1967.
 Their collaboration continued until the 1990s.

 He continued a substantial work in this domain, including several years in the 1980s in the Lacourière-Frélaut Engraving workshop in Paris and in an engraving workshop close to Hérouval (collaboration with engraver Biel Genty).
-A part of his engraving work features in the collections of the Département des estampes et de la Photographie of the Bibliothèque nationale de France.
+A part of his engraving work features in the collections of the Département des estampes et de la Photographie of the Bibliothèque nationale de France (in English: The Department of Stamps and Photography of the National Library of France).